RasaHQ/rasa/docs/http.rst

     Before you can use the server, you need to define a domain, create training data, and train a model.
 You can then use the trained model for remote code execution!
-See :ref:`tour` for an introduction.
+See :ref:`tutorial_basics` for an introduction.

 .. warning::